-Regulation (EU) 2022/869 (TEN-E) identifies eleven priority corridors and three priority thematic areas to develop and interconnect.
+Regulation (EU) 2022/869 (TEN-E) identifies 11 priority corridors and 3 priority thematic areas to develop and interconnect.
 The revised TEN-E Regulation updates the infrastructure categories eligible for support with an emphasis on decarbonisation, and adds a new focus on offshore electricity grids, hydrogen infrastructure and smart grids.
-Following the adoption of Regulation (EU) 2022/869, in line with its article 11, ENTSOG will finalise in 2023 the new draft ENTSOG CBA Methodology for hydrogen before its final adoption and application to TYNDP 2024.

-In parallel, in light of Russia's invasion of Ukraine, the European Commission published the REPowerEU plan to rapidly reduce dependence on Russian fossil fuels and fast forward the green transition.
-This will be taken into account when developing the forthcoming TYNDP 2024 and the above-mentioned methodology.
+In parallel, in light of Russia's invasion of Ukraine, the EC published the REPowerEU Plan to rapidly reduce dependence on Russian fossil fuels and fast forward the green transition.
+This will be taken into account when developing the forthcoming TYNDP 2024.

-- To assess the contribution of infrastructure solutions under different scenarios to the European Energy Policy, in particular sustainability, security of supply, competition and market integration, as well as to assess the European supply adequacy outlook through modelling of the integrated network and development of supply and demand scenarios. - ✓ To support the investment process starting from gap identification through to the coming on-stream of the respective infrastructure solutions. - ✓ To support the Regional Groups, established by the European Commission, in the PCI selection process by providing the technical background and methodologies related to the cost-benefit analysis of projects. - ▲ To provide support to institutions and stakeholders in the understanding of gas infrastructure. - ✓ To develop ENTSOG skills, methodologies and tools to sustain the achievement of the above objectives.
+- To assess the contribution of infrastructure solutions under different scenarios to the European Energy Policy, in particular sustainability, security of supply, competition and market integration, as well as to assess the European supply adequacy outlook through modelling of the integrated network and development of supply and demand scenarios. - To support the investment process starting from gap identification through to the coming on-stream of the respective infrastructure solutions - To support the Regional Groups, established by the European Commission, in the PCI selection process by providing the technical background and methodologies related to the cost-benefit analysis of projects. - ✓ To provide support to institutions and stakeholders in the understanding of gas infrastructure - ✓ To develop ENTSOG skills, methodologies and tools to sustain the achievement of the above objectives.